rhubba4863/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - 2 HTML pages.
-1 for login (and possibly topic), and another for guessing items name.
+1 for login (and possibly topic selection), and another for guessing items name.
 Giving the body and structure for both pages and their popups.
 - **CSS** - Appropriate styling on separate pages.
 Whitespace and proper color choice included.
 - **Javascript** -  Controls the Trivia engine.
 Allowing user to login, view high scores, and and make a guess for the current picture.
-- **React** - Gives login page, Trivia page, and React to combine components of each.
+- **React** - Gives Login page, Trivia page, and React to combine components of each.
 - **Service** - Backend endpoints for:
    - logging in
    - creating a user